lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/ClustersandCDS.md

 Only one of http_protocol_options, http2_protocol_options may be set.

 - **dns_refresh_rate**</br>
-	([Duration](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#duration)) If the DNS refresh rate is specified and the cluster type is either STRICT_DNS, or LOGICAL_DNS, this value is used as the cluster’s DNS refresh rate.
+	([Duration](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#duration)) If the DNS refresh rate is specified and the cluster type is either STRICT_DNS, or LOGICAL_DNS, this value is used as the cluster鈥檚 DNS refresh rate.
 If this setting is not specified, the value defaults to 5000.
 For cluster types other than STRICT_DNS and LOGICAL_DNS this setting is ignored.

 - **dns_lookup_family**</br>
 	([Cluster.DnsLookupFamily](#)) The DNS IP address resolution policy.
 If this setting is not specified, the value defaults to V4_ONLY.

 - **dns_resolvers**</br>
-	([Address](#)) If DNS resolvers are specified and the cluster type is either STRICT_DNS, or LOGICAL_DNS, this value is used to specify the cluster’s dns resolvers.
+	([Address](#)) If DNS resolvers are specified and the cluster type is either STRICT_DNS, or LOGICAL_DNS, this value is used to specify the cluster鈥檚 dns resolvers.
 If this setting is not specified, the value defaults to the default resolver, which uses /etc/resolv.conf for configuration.
 For cluster types other than STRICT_DNS and LOGICAL_DNS this setting is ignored.

 - **outlier_detection**</br>
 	([Cluster.OutlierDetection](#)) If specified, outlier detection will be enabled for this upstream cluster.
 Each of the configuration values can be overridden via runtime values.